joelhawksley/identity/components/slides.md

 ^ When we're passing content into our component, what we're effectively saying is:

-^ "render this block in the context of the current view", then
+^ S "render this block in the context of the current view", then

-^ "Wrap it in the component"
+^ S "Wrap it in the component"

 ^ So how might that look?